Projects

 Privacy and Machine Learning

 There is an unmet need for decentralised privacy-preserving machine learning.
 Cloud computing has great potential, however, there is a lack of trust in the service providers and there is a risk of data breaches.
-A lot of data are private and stored locally for good reasons, but combining the information in a global machine learning system could lead to services that benefit all.
+This project aims to develop AI methods and tools that enable secure and privacy-preserving use of sensitive data for machine learning.
+The goal is to address the lack of trust in cloud service providers and the risk of data breaches, while still enabling the use of analytical tools.

 Read More »